 Our graduates in EACH find positions in many different areas.
 Many become PhD-students, some at Uppsala University, or the Uppsala University Hospital, but also at other universities throughout the world.
 Others found a job in a company, primarily working with research and development.

-Salary in Sweden can vary greatly depending on education level, work task, previous experience, location, sector, etc. According to one of the largest Swedish work union SACO's statistics of salary in Sweden in 2019, newly graduated students in chemistry earned between SEK 25 000 and SEK 35 000 per month before tax.
+Salary in Sweden can vary greatly depending on education level, work task, previous experience, location, sector, etc. According to one of the largest Swedish work unions SACO's statistics of salary in Sweden in 2021, newly graduated students in chemistry earned between SEK 25 000 and SEK 35 000 per month before tax.

 During your time as a student, UU Careers offers support and guidance.
 You have the opportunity to take part in a variety of activities and events that will prepare you for your future career.
 Learn more about UU Careers.